-- 3.1 a) All vehicles must display the advertising decals as supplied by the championship and/or event sponsors.
+3.1 3.1.1 All vehicles must display the advertising decals as supplied by the championship and/or event sponsors.
 Refer GCR 246 (iii) which makes it a condition of entry to display the sponsor's advertising material.
-Competitors / vehicles that do not comply with the provisions of this Article will not be permitted to start an event. - b) Any application for exemption from this regulation must be made, in writing, to the Controllers who will make a ruling in consultation with the sponsor's representative. - 3.2 Competitors who fail to comply with the following provisions will not be permitted to start an event. - a) Large Number Panel: if supplied, prominently displayed on each side of the vehicle. - b) Windscreen/Visor Decal: if supplied, displayed at the top of the windscreen, or on top of the visor, of all vehicles. - c) This decal may be trimmed to fit the profile of the windscreen, or visor, but must occupy 100% of the width of the windscreen, or visor. - d) Event Sponsor/s Decal/s: space must be provided on the side of the vehicle to prominently display the event sponsor/s decal/s. - e) Championship, and individual event sponsor/s decal/s will be supplied to competitors free of charge. - 3.3 Competitors' Name/s: A competitor's name, and blood group (where known), must appear on the front door of the vehicle underneath the window.
+Competitors / vehicles that do not comply with the provisions of this Article will not be permitted to start an event.

+- 3.1.2 Any application for exemption from this regulation must be made, in writing, to the Controllers who will make a ruling in consultation with the sponsor's representative. - 3.2 Competitors who fail to comply with the following provisions will not be permitted to start an event. - 3.2.1 Large Number Panel: if supplied, prominently displayed on each side of the vehicle. - 3.2.2 Windscreen/Visor Decal: if supplied, displayed at the top of the windscreen, or on top of the visor, of all vehicles. - 3.2.3 This decal may be trimmed to fit the profile of the windscreen, or visor, but must occupy 100% of the width of the windscreen, or visor. - 3.2.4 Event Sponsor/s Decal/s: space must be provided on the side of the vehicle to prominently display the event sponsor/s decal/s. - 3.2.5 Championship, and individual event sponsor/s decal/s will be supplied to competitors free of charge.

+3.3 Competitors' name/s: A competitor's name, and blood group (where known), must appear on the front door of the vehicle underneath the window.

-3.4 Competition Numbers
+3.4 Competition numbers

-- a) All vehicles must display competition numbers displayed on the number panels as detailed in clause 3.2 (a) above. - b) Numbers must be black on a white background and have a minimum dimension of 200mm X 130mm with a 30mm stroke width per digit. - c) All competitors, with the exception of competitors in the FIA Class and Class G, will be required to obtain an annual competition number by logging on to the competitor portal and reserving their number.
-FIA Competitors must obtain their competition numbers from the SA Rally-Raid Office. - 3.5 All vehicles must carry two (2) warning triangles and two (2) medical warning boards, one of which must be cloth, or the duration of the event.
-Refer ART 20.1 (c) (i). - 3.6 All vehicles must conform to the vehicle presented at the initial scrutineering, which includes submission of the self-scrutineering form.
+- 3.4.1 All vehicles must display competition numbers displayed on the number panels as detailed in ART 3.2.1. - 3.4.2 Numbers must be black on a white background and have a minimum dimension of 200mm X 130mm with a 30mm stroke width per digit. - 3.4.3 All competitors will be required to obtain an annual competition number by logging on to the competitor portal and reserving their number. - 3.5 All vehicles must carry two (2) warning triangles and two (2) medical warning boards, one of which must be cloth, or the duration of the event.
+Refer Art 20.1.3 (a). - 3.6 All vehicles must conform to the vehicle presented at the initial scrutineering, which includes submission of the selfscrutineering form.
 The same chassis and engine block as indicated on the self-scrutineering form must be used from the initial scrutineering check until the finish of the event.
-Refer ART 20.1 (g) (iv).
+Refer ART 20.1.6 (d).